Lynn Stoller, OT, MS, OTR, C-IAYT, E-RYT 500, YACEP, YU-QP3

 Lynn is the Founding President of the Sensory-Enhanced Yoga® Institute.
 She has a special interest in war-related sensory processing disorders and yoga as a treatment modality.
 Lynn has trained yoga instructors and health professionals in sensory-based yoga techniques for combat stress and PTSD since 2008.
 Lynn is associate investigator and first author of the Iraq yoga study, “Effects of Sensory-Enhanced Yoga on Symptoms of Combat Stress in Deployed Military Personnel” (Stoller et al, Jan/Feb 2012 AJOT) for which she was honored with the 2013 AOTA Cordelia Myers Writer’s Award.
 Her program, “Sensory-Enhanced Yoga® for Self-Regulation & Trauma Healing” evolved from the highly successful treatment protocol used in the study, which Lynn co-developed.
-Lynn was a highly influential faculty member of two pioneering veteran/military yoga organizations, Yoga Warriors (2008-2011) and Warriors at Ease (2011-2016), and continues to serve as a mentor to students within Warriors at Ease.
-Lynn is also an occupational therapist at Cotting School in Lexington, MA, where she first discovered the healing power of yoga for adolescents and young adults who have anxiety, ADHD, sensory modulation disorders, and related ANS disorders.
+She has authored a book with the same title, which was published in 2019 by Handspring Publishing.
+Lynn was an influential faculty member of two pioneering veteran/military yoga organizations, Yoga Warriors (2008-2011) and Warriors at Ease (2011-2016).
+Lynn also worked for 36 years as an occupational therapist at Cotting School in Lexington, MA, where she first realized the healing power of yoga for adolescents and young adults who have anxiety, ADHD, sensory modulation disorders, and related ANS disorders.
 Lynn is a 300-hr. and 800-hr. graduate of the Integrative Yoga Therapy program, a Level 2 iRest® practitioner, and is an IAYT-certified yoga therapist.
-She has been teaching therapeutic yoga classes for veterans in her local community for several years, and has been an invited guest speaker for professional groups and veterans organizations.
+In addition to her other private and group therapy work, she has been teaching therapeutic yoga classes for veterans in her local community for several years and has been an invited guest speaker for professional groups and veterans organizations.

 Pat Lillis, MD, MHA, RYT, is a retired colonel with the U.S. military, has more than 30 years of clinical and operational military medical experience, including a combat tour in Iraq as hospital commander.
 She is the recipient of numerous awards, including the Legion of Merit twice and a Bronze Star.
 Pat served in the office of the Army Surgeon General, and played a key role in the task force that established the practices of yoga, meditation, and acupuncture as accepted therapies in the Department of Defense and Veterans Affairs practice guidelines for the treatment of PTSD, traumatic brain injury, and pain.
 Pat is also a co-founder and former first President of Warriors at Ease.
 She brings her unique military expertise as well as extensive yoga studies and knowledge to her teaching.
 Pat serves as a faculty member of the Sensory-Enhanced Yoga® Institute.